simonangel-fong/Note_Tech/Database/dba_backup_recovery/oraenv/oraenv.md

 | `pgrep -lf tns`  | search for tns process like tns to verify the listener is started |

 ![alt text](image.png)

+---

+archive log view:

+Also note that the VSARCHIVED LOG view contains historic information of prior database incarnations.
+The NAME column of the active database incarnation contains the path and name of the archive log; historic incarnations have a null value.
+The status A is for archived logs, D is for deleted ones.